by Chris Woodford. Last updated: February 7, 2016.

 Other paints (including oil and gloss paints) use solvents made from strong organic (carbon-based) chemicals extracted from petroleum.
 If you leave paints sitting in tins and jars, gravity gradually separates them into their different chemical components.
 Typically you find the solvent sitting on top as a reasonably clear, thin fluid with the binder and pigment making up a thick, opaque sludge underneath.
 That's why it's always important to stir tins of paint before you use them.

 Photo: Gloss paint uses oil-based solvents so it spreads evenly.
 It's usually much thicker and more opaque than water-based emulsion and the oily solvents have a powerful smell that can linger for days afterward.
-Photo by Brian M. Brooks courtesy of US Navy and Defense Imagery.
+Photo by Brian M. Brooks courtesy of US Navy.

 Apart from the pigment, binder, and solvent, most paints also have chemical additives of various kinds.
 For example, ceramic substances can be added to paints to improve their strength and durability.
 Fluorescent pigments added to paints make them glow in the dark.
 Additives in paint designed for outdoor use can help to make things waterproof and rustproof, protect against frost or sunlight, and keep them free of mold and mildew.